jbirddog/blue/README.md

 1. Make assert a bytecode op
    1. Add ip, ip! opcodes
    1. Add exit opcode
-   1. Add if opcode
-   1. Add then opcode
+   1. Add if-else opcode ( t/f ta fa -- ? )
 1. Extend blang op array to include more info of each opcode, use for tooling
 1. Add build script that uses ops from blang to generate files md table
 1. Start to re-arrange opcodes
 1. Have [ >r here and the opcode handler, set to compile
-1. Have ] r> the opcode handler, restore it, r> the addr
+1. Have ] add ret opcode, r> the opcode handler, restore it, r> the addr